Evolutionary dynamics of any multiplayer game on regular graphs: Results

 \subsection{Peer punishment in public goods games}

-To apply our general results to specific models where $n>2$ to specific models, we begin with peer punishment in public goods games~\cite{brandt_prsb03,helbing2010evolutionary}.
-The payoff structure in this model is also linear, which conveniently allows us to utilize Eq.~(\ref{eq_linear_PC}).
+In public goods games with peer punishment~\cite{brandt_prsb03,helbing2010evolutionary}, the payoff structure is linear (Supplementary Note~\ref{sec_peer}), which allows us to utilize Eq.~(\ref{eq_linear_PC}) directly.

 There are $n=3$ strategies: $1=\text{Cooperation ($C$)}$, $2=\text{Defection ($D$)}$, and $3=\text{Peer punishment ($E$)}$.
-Besides the foundational 2-strategy in the public goods game, the third strategy, peer punishment, pays a cost $\alpha$ for punishing a co-player who defects.
+Besides the two strategies in the public goods game, the third strategy, peer punishment, pays a cost $\alpha$ for punishing a co-player who defects.
 A defector, when punished, incurs a fine $\beta$.
 Thus, given $k_2$ defective co-players, a punishing player has $\alpha k_2$ paid, and given $k_3$ punishment co-players, a defector has $\beta k_3$ charged.
 Furthermore, it is assumed that punishing players also perform the cooperative behavior, investing $c$ to the common pool.
 This makes the strategy $C$ the second-order free-rider who exploits the effort in punishment of strategy $E$.

-Analyzing both well-mixed and structured populations (Methods), we find that peer punishment introduces a bi-stable space of the system state, as seen in Fig.~\ref{fig_peer}\textbf{a}, \textbf{b}.
+The first question is how the behaviors of peer punishment in structured populations, obtained by our framework (Supplementary Note~\ref{sec_peer}), differ from the ones in a well-mixed population.
+We find that peer punishment introduces a bi-stable space of the system state, as seen in Fig.~\ref{fig_peer}\textbf{a}, \textbf{b}.
 Even when $r<k+1$, the system can either evolve to a final state where strategies $E$ and $C$ coexist, or to a state dominated by strategy $D$, depending on the initial conditions.
 As the punishing fine $\beta$ increases, the basin of attraction for strategy $D$ diminishes.
 In a well-mixed population, strategy $D$ maintains a basin of attraction regardless of the punishment strength (Fig.~\ref{fig_peer}\textbf{c}).
 This aligns with previous findings that peer punishment does not truly resolve social dilemmas in well-mixed populations~\cite{sigmund2010social}.
 However, in structured populations, we observe that the basin of attraction for strategy $D$ can be entirely eliminated if the punishing fine $\beta$ exceeds a critical threshold, $\beta>\beta^\star$, where

 Consequently, in such scenarios, the system consistently converges to a coexistence of strategies $E$ and $C$ (Fig.~\ref{fig_peer}\textbf{d}).
 The numerical observation from previous research suggests that peer punishment can effectively resolve social dilemmas in structured populations.
 Our analysis adds an analytical perspective to this conclusion.